Raskoshinskii/AI-Projects/Machine_Learning/ENG/TeleCom_Churn_Prediction/README.md

 ### TeleCom Churn Prediction
 ### Project Description
-The data for the competition was provided by the French telecommunications company Orange.
+The data for the current project has been obtained from a competition that was provided by the French telecommunications company Orange.
 The problem deals with customer data, so the data was preliminarily anonymized: any personal information that allows identifying users was removed from the dataset, and the names and descriptions of the features intended for making forecasts were not provided.

 In the project, we are going to deal with a small dataset.
 It consists of 50 thousand objects and includes 230 features:
   - 190 Numeric Features